 Are you the ADD type and looking to cut to the chase and find out which auto polishes I use specifically in my professional auto detailing business?

 Like so many areas of car care and auto detailing, auto polish is a topic filled with hundreds of choices and as many opinions!
 In an effort to help you become an informed consumer first, this page will help lay a foundation with which to help you make informed decisions.
 From manufacturers of car polishes to car and detail forums filled with wannabe experts, there is no shortage of opinions.
 The reality is that most people lack even enough experience or education to even ask the right questions.
-I find myself overwhelmed by mounds of choices and endless opinions and this comes from someone with decades of professional experience.
+I find myself overwhelmed by mounds of choices and endless opinions myself; and this comes from someone with decades of professional experience.

 It is hard to come to buying decisions when terms and labels are forever interchanged and misused.
 What one person calls car polish, another may call rubbing compound.
 The industry is filled with so much ignorance, it is hard to reach any conclusions that will help you get to where you want to be.
 See how many of the following terms you have heard and ask yourself if you know the difference: